agentbeats/agentbeats/scenarios/wasp/README.md

 ### Python installations

-Verify that you have both python and python3.10 installed (python3.10 must be available through `python3.10` command, if necessary create a symlink).
+Verify that you have both python and python3.10 installed (python3.10 must be available through `python3.10` command, if necessary add to PATH or create a symlink).

 ```bash
 python